lejeunecedric/hermes-config/README.md

 personal-bot gateway start
 research gateway start

-The setup is pretty straight forward, but there may be some hiccups : the Signal connection needs an external service, signal-cli  that proved a little difficult : I managed by installing manually from https://github.com/AsamK/signal-cli, redo a PROFILENAME gateway setup and chat with PROFILENAME to finalize the setup
+The gateway setup is pretty straight forward, but there may be some hiccups : the Signal connection needs an external service, signal-cli  that proved a little difficult : I managed by installing manually from https://github.com/AsamK/signal-cli, redo a PROFILENAME gateway setup and chat with PROFILENAME to finalize the setup

 Next steps : memory configuration, Kanban...